Mark Sawyier – Think. Do. Share.

 Mark: How different the app store ecosystems are and how different the submission process is for iOS and Android.
 Also, “you get what you pay for” stands true in the app space.
 There’s a lot of low cost developers and out of the box options and it’s important to find good middle ground.
 Building a mobile app that will meet the desired goals almost always will not be a very small investment.
 In my experience, going for the “least expensive” option has a higher probability of not getting you where you want.
 Particularly for lower cost options, it’s important to spend the time understanding exactly what you’re getting for your money.

-When I think back on how apps have changed over the past few years, the appearance and navigation has gone through tremendous evolution.
 What do you believe is an essential design element for user experience?

 Mark: Less is more.
 Always ask yourself what is the action you want the user to take on the screen.
 Map out the user experience and test it, get user feedback.